AdobeDocs/experience-manager-64.it-IT/help/sites-developing/customizing-page-authoring-touch.md

    >[!CAUTION]
    >
-   >I rapporti di ritaglio di AEM, impostati dalla `ratio` proprietà, sono definiti come **altezza/larghezza**.
+   >Nelle proporzioni AEM ritaglio, impostate dalla `ratio` proprietà, sono definiti come **altezza/larghezza**.
 Questo differisce dalla definizione tradizionale di larghezza/altezza, per ragioni di compatibilità con versioni precedenti.
 The authoring users will not be aware of any difference provided you define the `name` property clearly since this is what is displayed in the UI.

 #### Creazione di un nuovo editor locale {#creating-a-new-in-place-editor}